5 Tips to Getting the Most Out of Your Music Lessons

 If a preschooler has a keen desire and wants to start music, a group preschool music class will provide a good foundation in music basics, which will be helpful in later private lessons.
 At this age, private lessons

-At our school, 5 years old is the youngest age that we start children in private piano lessons.
+Starting at age 5, we offer group and private piano, guitar, violin, cello, and singing lessons.
 At this age, they have begun to develop longer attention spans, and can retain material with ease.

 Guitar - Classical, Acoustic, Electric and Bass